Hello! I am a doctoral student in the Cognition and Decision Lab at Boston University.

 My research is concerned with human information behavior, which I approach from the perspective of computational cognitive neuroscience.
 Of particular interest to me are those information seeking and exploratory behaviors which appear to be curiosity-driven.

 Curiosity is a state of being with deep cultural significance1, attended to by many generations of philosophers and several generations of psychologists2 34.
 Only recently is it possible to integrate these efforts with cognitive neuroscience5 6, wherein the past fourty years1 of work has yielded insight into the neural underpinnings of motivation and decision-making.
-The study of curiosity brings up many questions evocative of neuroepistemology and neuroaesthetics.
+The study of curiosity brings up many questions evocative of neuroepistemology7 and neuroaesthetics.

 - How does our experience of curiosity, and the conditions under which we exhibit it, improve or impair our ability to find truth?